As of 2016, in Colorado, there are five Essential Components in the Multi-Tiered System of Supports (MTSS) framework.

 Here is a list of the Components with a Practice Profile included for each component;

-these profiles were published in fall 2015, and the newer versions will be posted by June 2016.
+these profiles were published in fall 2015, and the newer versions will be posted by end of summer 2016.

 NOTE: COMING SOON - Each Component will have its own hyperlinked page for the related tools, slides, and information for that component.